rgeoghegan/markdown-live/README.md

 Installation
 ------------

 `pip install markdown-live` should work.
+It's compatible with python 2.7, and python 3.4+.

 Usage
 -----